 When you adopt a minimalist mindset, you stop sinking.

-If you want to acquire the habits of a minimalist, then just cleaning out your garage isn’t going to work.
+If you want to acquire the habits of a minimalist, then just cleaning out your garage or ending negative relationships isn’t going to work.

 Your garage will only fill up with stuff again over time.
 And unhealthy relationships will find their way back into your life.

 First, you need to shift your thinking.

 Fully adopting the mindset of a minimalist will ensure that your new streamlined habits of minimalism will truly stick.